asm0dey/sparkling-success/slides.md

 Understand?

-"Understand" is a wide term.
+"Understand" is a casual term.

-In psychology it's called "conceptualize"
+In psychology and informational science it's called "conceptualize"

 ---